Bonyaha/3a/README.md

 ### the second command (npm run deploy:full) run the first one and commit it to remote git repo

-node mongo.js password - command for interacting with the database (instead 'password' word paste your password from mongo db)
+node mongo.js password - command for interacting with the database with mongo.js file(instead 'password' word paste your password from mongo db)

 MongoDb:
 url for connection:
 mongodb+srv://Roman:`<password>`@cluster1.d7mltpu.mongodb.net/?retryWrites=true&w=majority (Replace `<password>` with the password for the Roman user)

+### Testing

+The following command only runs the tests found in the tests/note_api.test.js file:npm test -- tests/note_api.test.js The -t option can be used for running tests with a specific name:npm test -- -t "a specific note is within the returned notes"